plone/Products.PloneOrg/README.rst

 ..
 Note::

-    The currently supported Plone version is: 4.3.2-pending.
+    The currently supported Plone version is: 4.3.1.
+(We prefer to use the latest stable release on plone.org, to maintain the most reliable system possible.
+Nothing newer and/or nothing older whenever possible.)

 .. image:: https://github.com/plone/Products.PloneOrg/raw/master/screenshot.png